mosunav/luxoft-challenge/README.md

 - An ability to think through all potential states
 - Code design and style should be consistent and reasonable

-When complete, please deploy your code to Heroku or similar hosting provider, then push your code to your Github account and share a link with us.

 Thank you, and please reach out if you have any questions!